-This series was originally due to succeed Tempo '60, beginning 5th August at 7.30pm,
+The series was originally due to succeed Tempo '60, beginning 5th August at 7.30pm,

 The week after the broadcast show Turner talked to Disc claiming "I'm happy, but not completely satisfied with the sound of the band."
 He later admitted "Because the new, original sound which we wanted has not yet been found".